Paullllllllllllllllll/ChronoDownloader/README.md

 - Metadata Preservation: Save search results, manifests, and selection decisions for auditing
 - Performance Optimizations: Internet Archive PDF-first strategy with IIIF fallback for 60% faster downloads
 - Resume Modes: Continue interrupted downloads with configurable resume strategies (skip completed, skip if has objects, reprocess all)
-- Flexible CSV Mapping: Configurable column name mapping supports varied input formats without manual renaming
+- Unified CSV System: Single CSV file serves as both input and output, tracking download status and URLs for seamless integration with sampling workflows

 ## Supported Providers